LD4/entity_metadata_management/docs/0.1/index.md

 A change to Entity Metadata _MUST_{:.strong-term} be described in an _Entity Change Activity_{:.term}.
 An _Entity Change Activity_{:.term} _MUST_{:.strong-term} be implemented as an [Activity Streams][org-w3c-activitystreams] [`Activity`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-activity).
 The activity _MUST_{:.strong-term} provide information about the type of change and the entity or entities changed.
 It _MAY_{:.strong-term} provide links that facilitate the consumer gathering additional information from the source dataset.

 Not all implementations will store every change for an entity over time.
 A _Collection_{:.term} _MAY_{:.strong-term} provide feeds of only the last known metadata update for each entity.
 In the case where the _Collection_ provides feeds of only the last known metadata update for each entity case, the page identifier cannot be used to know the last _Activities_{:.term} processed by a consumer.
-For this reason the _Activities_{:.term} within the _Collection_{:.term} _MUST_{:.strong-term} have a date property and _SHOULD_{:.strong-term} include the date using the `published` property.
-The `updated` property _SHOULD_{:.strong-term} be used on the _Object_{:.term} for when the entity change actually occurred.
+For this reason the _Activities_{:.term} within the _Collection_{:.term} _MUST_{:.strong-term} have either a `published` or `endTime` datetime property as described below.
+The `updated` property _SHOULD_{:.strong-term} be used on the entity description `object` to indicate when the entity change actually occurred.
 This level is sufficient to address the [Entity Change Activities List](#entity-change-activities-list) use case.

 _Entity Change Activity_{:.term} objects appear in the `orderedItems` array within a [Change Set](#change-set) response.